joshtynjala/actionscript-3.0-developers-guide/user-interaction/touch-multitouch-and-gesture-input/troubleshooting.md

 to pan.

 Rotate
-Touch two fingers down, then move them around in a circle (as if they’re both simultaneously tracing an imaginary circle on a surface).
+Touch two fingers down, then move them around in a circle (as if they're both simultaneously tracing an imaginary circle on a surface).
 The pivot point is set at the midpoint between the two finger touch points.